Joan Goudounis Tells us Why She Earned an Online Masters in Nursing

 While it wasn't her first degree - she earned a Bachelor of Science in Nursing from the University of Maryland in 1982 - it was the first time she relied solely on distance learning to fulfill an educational goal.

-"Obtaining my Master's degree from Walden University opened up more doors for me and provided me with the tools I need to create a positive social change for health issues in my community," says Joan sincerely.
+"Obtaining my online masters in nursing degree from Walden University opened up more doors for me and provided me with the tools I need to create a positive social change for health issues in my community," says Joan sincerely.

 With twenty-two years of experience logged in a hospital and a private doctor's office, Joan is now an assistant professor of nursing at Anne Arundel Community College in Arnold, MD.
 This tireless 51-year-old Annapolis resident says she has plans to forge ahead and continue her education with a Ph.D.